Last Updated on January 19, 2021 by Max

 Do you enjoy working with other people, and can you imagine leading a team?
 And all this at your personal dream destination?
 Then a career as a hotel manager could be something for you.

-Hotel managers have a very diverse job.
+Hotel managers have a very diverse and international job.
 They have to manage all areas of their hotel, whether dealing with guest complaints, creating a marketing plan, or checking finances and financial success.

 Experience in the travel industry and a Bachelor’s degree are essential requirements for a hotel manager.
 You should also be an excellent communicator and possess certain leadership qualities.